 In Key stage 2 the class behaviour system takes the form of 'dojo points'.
 These points can be earned through positive behaviour choices.
 Any negative behaviour, following a warning, will lead to the removal of a dojo point.
-If a child loses three dojo points in a day, they will receive a lunchtime detention, of which their parents will be informed.
+If a child loses two dojo points in a day, they will receive a 'Consequence Card', of which their parents will be informed.
 The pupil in the class with the most dojo points at the end of the week receives a trophy that sits proudly on their desk for the following week!

 Parents are able to download a Dojo app in order to see their own child's dojo score, and the reasons for the reward or removal of any dojo point over the course of the school day.

 Every Friday one child in the class will be chosen for a shine certificate, which will be awarded for exceptional effort or behaviour.

 Every child should have the following named equipment at school:

 - Suitable coat with hood

 Children will have a PE session every week.
 Therefore it is important that kit is correct and in school.
 Details of what items are required for PE can be found in the home-school communication books.

 The school gate opens at 8:40am.
 Children arriving will go straight into class to begin early morning activities.
 Please ensure your child is in school by 8.50am, after which point the school gate will be closed and your child will be marked as 'late' in the register.